 He beamed as he finished his cup of coffee.

 Staring at her for a long while, he waited in silence.
 “Sparrow,” He said finally.
 “What exactly was it that happened between you and Harrison?”

 There was no way to put this simply.
 “What the most terrifying thing that has ever happened to you?”
 She asked him.

 He thought for a moment.
 “When my plane went down in Prague.”

 “The terror lasts a long while, it seizes you up completely until it is almost agonizing.
 You know that feeling of blissful relief afterwards?
 When everything is through and you realized you have pushed past that terror and come out on the other side?”

 Confused by where she was going, but understanding the feeling, he nodded slowly.
 “Yes.”
 The word was said slowly, as he tried to figure out what she would say next.

 “Well that was what Harrison was for me.
 All those years, living together, spending every waking moment together.
 He was that relief I had needed so desperately in my life before he walked into it.
 I marvelled in that relief, I never even dreamed it was possible to feel that wonderful.
 Then, one day he became the terror.”
 She sighed.
-“He broke me in a way I never thought was possible, and even after five years, I haven’t fully recovered.”
+“He broke me in a way I never thought was possible, and even after ten years, I haven’t fully recovered.”